exercism/awk/exercises/concept/vehicle-purchase/.docs/instructions.md

 If it is more than 10 years old, it costs 50%.
 If the vehicle is at least 3 years old but not older than 10 years, it costs 70% of the original price.

-Implement "pattern {action}" pairs that read "resell_price" in the first field, the original proce of the vehicle in the second field, and the age in the third field.
+Implement a `pattern {action}` pair that matches when the first field is `resell_price`.
+It should get the original price of the vehicle from the second field, and the age from the third field.
 The action should print the estimated price.

 ```sh